How Much Data Does YouTube Use?

-Unless you have an expensive unlimited plan, you probably have to keep an eye on how much mobile data you use every month.
-And streaming video is likely to be one of the biggest culprits for sucking up your data quota.
+Unless you have an expensive unlimited data plan, you probably have to keep an eye on how much mobile data you use every month.
+And streaming video is probably one of the biggest culprits for sucking up your data quota.

-YouTube is the world’s most popular video platform, so it’s no surprise how easy it is to blow through your data allotment with it.
-Let’s take a look at how much data YouTube uses, how to measure that amount, and tips to reduce YouTube data usage.
+YouTube is the world’s most popular video platform, so it’s no surprise how easy it is to blow through your data allowance with it.
+Let’s take a look at how much data YouTube uses, how to measure that amount, and provide tips to reduce your YouTube data usage.

 Does YouTube Use Data?